Armed Forces Journal: 1800s

 The publication was founded as The Army and Navy Journal and Gazette of the Regular and Volunteer Forces, a weekly newspaper printed in New York City.
 Its founders were brothers Francis Pharcellus Church and William Conant Church.
 William was a newspaperman and American Civil War veteran.
 In his youth, he had helped his father edit and publish the New York Chronicle; in 1860, aged 24, he became publisher of the New York Sun, and the following year, took a job as the Washington correspondent of The New York Times.
 In 1862, he was appointed a captain in the United States Volunteers; he served for one year, receiving brevets of major and lieutenant colonel.

 Francis, who had covered the Civil War as a reporter for The New York Times, would go on to write for the Sun, where he penned one of the most famous editorials in American journalism: Yes, Virginia, there is a Santa Claus.

 The first issue was published on August 29, 1863, with this motto: "Established in obedience to an insistent demand for an official organ for members of the American Defense and those concerned with it."
 The paper included news of the Civil War, then in its third year, along with "important official reports, lists of promotions, discussions upon the various appliances and methods of war, editorial comments upon the various naval and military questions of the day, and a great mass of information for the use of professional and non-professional readers."
 A single copy cost 10 cents; an annual subscription was five dollars.

 Two years later, The New York Times noted the publication of the second annual bound volume of the newspaper's issues.
 "The proprietors of the Army and Navy Journal, in commencing the publication of their paper two years ago, sought to supply what hitherto we had been without – an organ devoted to the military and naval history and organizations of the United States.
 That they have fully succeeded, the great mass of material in the volume before us amply proves."

 In the decade after the war, the Army and Navy Journal played a role in the increasing professionalization of the U.S. military.
 It was not a professional journal like several others that appeared after the war, but "...along with its social and other items about service personnel it carried articles, correspondence, and news of interest to military people that helped bind its readers together in a common professional fraternity."

-William Church would go on to help found the National Rifle Association in 1871; he and his newspaper remained fixtures in the political firmament for decades.
+William Church would go on to help found the National Rifle Association of America in 1871; he and his newspaper remained fixtures in the political firmament for decades.

 From 1894–95, the newspaper's naval editor was Winston Churchill — not the future British prime minister, but rather a recent graduate of the U.S. Naval Academy who had organized the first 8-man rowing squad there and who would go on to a celebrated career as a novelist.